cslarsen/mickey-scheme-historic/README.md

     mickey> (define (sql-get-user name)
               `(select * from user where name = ,name))

-with example usage:
+with example usage

     mickey> (sql-get-user "foo")
     (select * from user where name = "foo")

-Here is unquote splice:
+Here is unquote splice, which embeds a list into the outer quasi-quotation list.

     mickey> (define date '(2012 05 17))
     mickey> date